prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

        * The cardinality checksum matches.
        * The checksum of the key or value that does not contains floating point types matches.
     * Resolve a test case only when all columns are resolved.
+* **Resolved Functions**: In the case of a results mismatch, if the query uses a function in a specified list, the test case is marked as resolved.

 Extending Verifier
 ------------------